-Golden Triangle + boat to Laos
+Golden Triangle + boat cruises to Laos

 The Golden Triangle has been historically infamous as one of the world’s opium-growing areas, with the name coined by the US State Department on that situation.
 Now the area lives on tourism where visitors buy tickets to enter the various sites.
 There is a Hall of Opium and also a House of Opium, both are museums (the latter of which is a private one) that display opium paraphernalia, information on the opium history in the world, and on the production process as well.

-Visitors get from Chiang Rai city on guided bus tours, like the Greenbus Thailand minivans from the Chiang Rai Bus Station.
+Visitors get access from Chiang Rai city on guided bus tours, like the Greenbus Thailand minivans from the Chiang Rai Bus Station.
 The Greenbus Thailand minivan/bus terminal is in front of the restaurant near the Big Buddha statue parking lot for passengers to get off.
 Independent travellers can go in the blue songthaews from Mae Sai to Chiang Saen.
 For those who miss songthaew or bus schedules, the only way for travel option would be a tuk-tuk and motorcycle taxi transports.
 However, the tuk-tuk or taxi could charge much more than the usual cost of tickets either way.

 Hotel in Chiang Rai (Le Patta OR The heritage)